-On your first visit to the Library, fill out a borrower registration form and receive a barcode on your student ID.
-If you have not already acquired your ID, you will be issued a regular borrower card.
+On your first visit to the Library, fill out a borrower registration form and receive a barcode on your student ID, you may obtain a student ID at the library Front Desk.
 Books, compact discs, and audio books may be checked out for three weeks and renewed twice if no one else has requested them.
 Videos and DVDs may be checked out for seven days, and periodicals and reference books do not circulate.